$100,000 Hearst Health Prize for Excellence in Population Health

 If you have a question regarding eligibility, please contact HearstHealthPrize@Jefferson.edu before applying.

-Applications were vetted and scored by faculty at the Jefferson College of Population Health.
-Up to 10 of the top scoring submissions will be referred for review by a distinguished Panel of Judges comprised of noteworthy and respected leaders in health care.
+Applications are vetted and scored by faculty at the Jefferson College of Population Health.
+Up to 15 of the top scoring submissions will be referred for review by a distinguished Panel of Judges comprised of noteworthy and respected leaders in health care.
 Review of the submissions will be conducted using the structured evaluation criteria outlined below.
 Incomplete applications will not be considered.

 The Hearst Health Prize competition is not a grant program to support a prospective initiative; only submissions that describe an implemented project with outcomes will be considered.
 Applicants will not be provided with feedback regarding their submission or the reviewers' scores and comments.

-For the 2018 Hearst Health Prize, the judges considered the following criteria when evaluating submissions.
+For the 2019 Hearst Health Prize, the judges will consider the following criteria when evaluating submissions.
 The percentage of weight each criterion carries toward the overall score is indicated in parentheses:

 - Use of evidence-based interventions and best practices to improve the quality of care provided (20%) – particularly through the use of clinical decision support or care guidance (i.e., the project, initiative, tool or intervention is based on or encourages adoption of best practices based on available evidence and is available to team members within their regular processes)